kolenaIO/kolena/docs/dataset/quickstart.md

 Once you have configured a Quality Standard, the Metrics you define will be calculated across all Test Cases.
 To compare the results across models, navigate to the `Quality Standards` tab and add `random` model to the table using the `Add Models` button in the top right.
-Then, add the `RetinaFace` model to compare its performance to the `random` model.
+Then, add the `retinaface` model to compare its performance to the `random` model.

 You will now see all metrics in the Quality Standard computed on every test case in the Quality Standard.
 Metrics in this view will also be highlighted according to how much they improve/worsen compared to the reference model.
-In this example, RetinaFace performs better than the random model over the entire dataset as well as over all test cases we defined earlier.
+In this example, retinaface performs better than the random model over the entire dataset as well as over all test cases we defined earlier.

 !!! tip